epcpower/epcpower.github.io/sunspec.md

 - Read Holding registers (3)
 - Write Multiple registsers (16)

+## Sunspec header
+The start of a Sunspec interface is denoted by the ascii characters 'SunS' (0x53 0x75 0x6E 0x53.)
+The EPC model starts at holding register 0.
+To confirm proper comms setup, make sure that these characters are received when reading the first two holding holding registers starting at address 0.

 ## Pysunspec demo script
 Install python 3.x if you don't already have it.
 Assuming you're on Windows, use the 32 bit version